 General Investment Strategies

-When you’re in your early 20s, you likely want to repay debts and save up for a home (or other major financial goal) as quickly as possible.
-If you have multiple student loans, you can efficiently repay them using the snowball method (prioritize the smallest loan first) or avalanche method (prioritize the highest interest rate loan first).
+When you’re in your early 20s, you likely want to repay debts and save up for a home (or another major financial goal) as quickly as possible.
+If you have multiple student loans, you can efficiently repay them using the snowball method (prioritize the smallest loan first) or the avalanche method (prioritize the highest interest rate loan first).

 If you plan to buy a home at some point in your 20s or early 30s, then saving for a down payment on a property should be a similarly important financial goal (yes, you can and should save for a home while repaying debts).